-Chomsky’s major contribution to studying language was that he made it scientific.
-He demonstrated that despite the observable variety of the world’s languages, there is in reality only one language.
-All other languages; dead, still spoken or even future ones, are variations of a single theme.
-After Chomsky, linguistics is defined as “The Scientific Study of Language”, “language” in the singular.
-Linguistics, much like the other sciences, has the following three characteristics: first, it provides a general theory that explains why languages are the way they are: there is a universal basis, or faculty, in the mind, innate in every human and dedicated to language, that incorporates the basic principles, and what all of us do while learning our mother tongue at a tender age is setting values to these principles based on the data we get by exposure to an unorganized and random set of utterances via interaction with other people.
+Start with general theories that explain why languages are the way they are.
+Chomsky’s theory, for example, says that there is a universal basis, or faculty, in the mind, innate in every human and dedicated to language, that incorporates the basic features of language.
+What we all do while learning our mother tongue at a tender age, then, is determine relationships between these features based on the data we get by exposure to an unorganized and random set of utterances via interaction with other speakers.

-In Linguistics, as in the other sciences, we aim at explaining some data and not everything, making small steps at a time.
-Many steps have been made since 1957 but we still have a long way to go.
-We have a sold path to follow thanks to Chomsky.
+In linguistics, as in the other sciences, we aim at explaining some data and not everything — making small steps at a time.
+Many steps have been made since 1957, but we still have a long way to go.
+However, we have a solid path to follow thanks to Noam Chomsky.